 It is important to note, however, that above all else, mare liberum applies (i.e. the seas are free to everyone but belong to no one).

-Life can feel overwhelming when you are injured in a maritime accident.
-Given the complexities of maritime law, finding a resolution to pay off all your mounting bills and deal with a host of health issues can be nearly impossible.
+Given the complexities of maritime law, finding a resolution to pay off all your mounting bills and dealing with a host of health issues can seem nearly impossible.
+Couple this with the healing and rehabilitation process, and returning to normalcy seems all the more distant.